-Thank you for your consultation on the above, dated and received by Natural England on 19 June 2025.
+Thank you for your consultation on the above dated 02 December 2025 which was received by Natural England on 02 December 2025.

 Natural England is a non-departmental public body.
 Our statutory purpose is to ensure that the natural environment is conserved, enhanced, and managed for the benefit of present and future generations, thereby contributing to sustainable development.